archlinux/aur/README.md

 You may also want to `sudo systemctl enable dom4-server` in order to start the server automatically after reboots.

 Note that only one game may be served at a time.
-If you configure or ready a new game, any previously active configuration will be preserved unless you are directly overwriting it.
+If you configure or ready a new game, you will be asked if you want to host it instead of the current game.
+Any existing configuration will be preserved.

 ### Deleting Games